The Colony, TX 75056

-Watch as daredevil soapbox racers defy gravity, admire the skills of some of the best female golfers in the world, and more.
+Walk into a world filled with dinosaurs, concerts by world-renown jazz musicians, family-friendly festivals and more.
 Settled along beautiful Lewisville Lake just north of Dallas, The Colony is the place to be in the fall.

 Beyond its abundance of outdoor adventures and prime shopping opportunities, the “City by the Lake” has a full calendar of one-of-a-kind events and festivals you won’t want to miss.
 Read on to see a few of the best, then find your way here to relish all that autumn in this part of North Texas has to offer.

 Enter the awe-inspiring universe of Jurassic World, where dinosaurs come to life thanks to the scientists inside the Hammond Creation Lab.
 This immersive adventure begins with a ferry ride to Isla Nublar and the towering gates of the park.
 Within the attraction, meet larger than life brachiosaurus, cunning carnivorous raptors, baby dinos and more.
 Inside the lab, learn about the origin and lives of these prehistoric creatures, as well as the genetic science behind bringing the past back to life.

 Be sure to catch this limited-time exhibition in the early fall, before it moves to its next stop on the international tour.

 American Heroes: A Salute to Veterans

 Celebrate Veteran’s Day with a patriotic festival filled with concerts, vendors, rides and more at American Heroes: A Salute to Veterans.
 This free annual celebration honors our Veterans and active-duty service members with two days of concerts and family entertainment.
 As a true salute to our Veterans, a Memorial Ceremony and a Heroes Ceremony will give everyone the chance to thank our brave service members.